ndrean/micro_ex/README.md

 - 1oki aggregates logs from 5 or 5000 pods
 - Jaeger traces 5 or 50 microservices

-**Background Jobs & ImageService**: you cannot scale easily the ImageService with an ObanService.
+**Background Jobs & ImageService**: the Image service is CPU intensive, so you can use a loadbalancer between the Job Service and the Image(s) services.
+Then Oban cannot scale so RabbitMQ to distribute over all consumers.

 **Production Optimization**: